MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 When disabled, workspace admins can't modify *any* XMLA-based property setting.

+### Limitation

+1. After some capacity operations (such as workspace capacity migration, scaling up/down sku), the XMLA-based workspace properties may drop.
+Workspace admins need to modify it again to make it effective.

 ## Configure by using SQL Server Management Studio

 1. In [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)], connect to an SSAS, Azure AS, or Power BI instance.